-Sales data reveals Nintendo NX cannot rely on first-party games
+Sales data reveals Nintendo Switch cannot rely on first-party games

 We compare the top selling games across the Wii U, PlayStation 4 and Xbox One, to see if first-party games sell consoles.